 This LIMITED EDITION redwood salad bowl is designed with chef Alice Waters as part of her ongoing collaboration with Permanent Collection.
 As with all of the pieces in Alice’s Kitchen Collection, 5% of proceeds go toward supporting her foundation, The Edible Schoolyard Project, whose mission is to build and share a national edible education curriculum for pre-kindergarten through high school.

-Please note that the grain and coloring will vary slightly from bowl to bowl as each is unique.
+Please note that the grain and coloring will vary from bowl to bowl as each is unique.
+Avoid using harsh detergents to clean the bowl as it risks dehydrating the wood––simply rinse and wipe out.
+You may also regularly condition the bowl with food-safe mineral oil.
 The wood is sourced in Northern California from Evan Shively of Arborica.
 Each bowl is incredibly light—averaging 15 ounces—intended for easy sharing and passing around a table!

 Hand-turned redwood salad bowl